A Guide to Japanese toilets

-- Futuristic or high-tech toilets (ウォシュレット washlet) fraught with options for you to choose from.
+- Futuristic or high-tech toilets (ウォシュレット washlet) fraught with various options

-The latter type, launched in 1980 by manufacturer Toto, certainly arouse the curiosity of travellers, and rightly so as they unarguably offer a highly comfortable experience currently enjoyed, as a matter of fact, by 75% of Japanese households.
+The latter type, launched in 1980 by manufacturer Toto, certainly arouses the curiosity of travelers, and rightly so as they unarguably offer a highly comfortable experience currently enjoyed, as a matter of fact, by 75% of Japanese households.

-Only long-distance trains are equipped with them.
-Do not therefore expect to find them on subway or commuter trains.
-The Shinkansen however also offers パウダールーム make up cabins and changing tables.
+Only long-distance trains are equipped with washlets.
+Therefore, do not expect to find them on subway 🚇 or commuter trains.
+The Shinkansen 🚅 however also offers make up cabins (パウダールーム powder room) and changing tables.

-If you wind up using traditional Japanese toilets, you should stand facing the wall (back to the door) and bend your knees before doing your business.
+If you happen to use traditional Japanese toilets, you should stand facing the wall (back to the door) and bend your knees before doing your business.
 Do not let your bottom rest on the floor but do not stand either.

 Washlet, or high-tech toilets

 Just like takkyubin, “Washlet” is in fact a misnomer since the trademark was invented and even registered by the manufacturer Toto.
 The name is vindicated, however, by the fact that it is more easily remembered and used in conversation than 温水洗浄便座 onsui senjô benza (literally “toilet seat with warm water spray”).